 Users get personalized home pages with separate logins so junior doesn’t get recommendations for “Tiger King” and “Too Hot to Handle.”
 If a streaming service is promoting a particular show this month, Talamoos can bump that up, too.

-A strategically placed NanoScent sniffer station could make it possible to return to crowded places: airports, workplaces, hotels, stadiums and schools.
+A strategically placed NanoScent sniffer station could make it possible to return to crowded airports, workplaces, hotels, stadiums and schools.
 The Tottenham sports club in the UK is already working with the company.
-NanoScent can also detect if you’re pregnant.
-(Yes, there’s a scent for that, too.)
+NanoScent raised about $3 million in 2020 from the European Innovation Council’s accelerator to further its Covid-19 detection focus.
+It is also working with South Korea-based manufacturer Dreamtech, which has initiated a $20 million funding round.

 Can’t decide which B&B to book for a post-Covid getaway?
 It’s easier to choose when you get your friends involved.
 But that too often involves copying text and links, sending screenshots and endless WhatsApp messages.
 It’s such a pain that 55% of US travelers say they’ve abandoned an online purchase because of the hassle.